pmd/pmd/docs/pages/pmd/userdocs/extending/writing_java_rules.md

 In this page we'll talk about rules for the Java language, but the process is very similar for other languages.

-## Rule instantiation

-Rules need to define a no-arg constructor, that will be

 ## Rule execution